joshuasrichardson/AntHillSearch/README.md

    this <code>README.md</code>).
 2. If this is your first time running the program on your machine, enter <code>pip install -r requirements.txt</code>
-3. To change parameters from the default parameters, set parameters in the <code>main()</code> function in
+3. (Optional) To change parameters from the default parameters, see the "Parameters" section below.
-   <code>colony.Colony.py</code> (see "Parameters" section
-   for more details) or set which interface you would like to use by uncommenting it out and commenting out the others (see "Interfaces" section for more details).
 4. Enter <code>python Colony.py</code> in the terminal.
 5. If desired, try using some user controls while the simulation is running (see "Controls" for more details).